americocunhajr/SoBioS/README.md

 SoBioS.m - the main file where are defined all the details for the simulation and where the UQLab packages are called

-QoI.m    - a right-hand-size (rhs) function to compute your specific system
+QoI.m    - a function to compute the Quantity of Interest (QoI)

 valplot.m - as the UQLab don't have a simple command to plot validation plots (in the best of our knowgedge), this routine               perform the validation and error's plots